 There is some evidence that inulin will help to lower the level of blood fats, called triglycerides, by decreasing your body’s ability to make these fats.
 This effect has been achieved by taking medicinal doses of inulin for a period of several months.
-You would need to talk to your health care professional to get advice on dosage and advisability of this treatment for your circumstances.
+You would need to talk to your health care professional to get advice on advisability and dosage of this treatment.

 Inulin has been promoted as a way to lower blood cholesterol and for weight loss.
 However, so far, there is no evidence that it can have a significant effect on either one of these issues.

 Are there any side effects?

 The main side effect of inulin, especially consuming too much, is possible stomach upset.

 Pregnant and nursing women should avoid it, since not enough is known about its effects to assure its safe use during pregnancy or while nursing a baby.